Stockton and Darlington Railway: Wear Valley Railway

 The Stanhope and Tyne Railway, a 33+3/4 mi line between South Shields and Stanhope had opened in 1834.
 Steam locomotives worked the section east of Annfield, and in the western section inclines were worked by stationary engines or gravity, with horses hauling waggons over level track.
 The lime kilns and the line between Stanhope and Carrhouse closed in 1840, and with the Stanhope to Annfield section losing money, the insolvent railway company was dissolved on 5 February 1841.
 The northern section became the Pontop and South Shields Railway and the southern section from Stanhope to Carrhouse was bought by the newly formed Derwent Iron Company at Consett, renamed the Wear and Derwent Railway, and used to transport limestone from quarries in the Stanhope area to its works at Consett.
-The Weardale Extension Railway ran from Waskerley on the Wear and Derwent to Crook on the BA&WR and included the Sunniside Incline worked by a stationary engine.
+The Weardale Extension Railway ran from Waskerley on the Wear and Derwent Railway to Crook on the BA&WR and included the Sunniside Incline worked by a stationary engine.
 Sponsored by the Derwent Iron Company, the 10 mi line was built by the S&DR and opened on 16 May 1845.

 A passenger service started to Hownes Gill and Stanhope (Crawley) on 1 September 1845; the Stanhope service was withdrawn at the end of 1846.
 Travelling north from Crook the carriages and waggons were drawn up the Sunniside Incline, a locomotive hauled the mixed train to Waskerley Park Junction, then they were let down Nanny Mayor's Incline and a locomotive took them forward.
 When returning, regulations required that the carriages run loose down the Sunniside Incline and they were let to run into Crook station, controlled by the guard using the carriage brakes.
 Later, a 730 ft viaduct replaced the two inclines at Hownes Gill ravine on 1 July 1858.
 A deviation replacing Nanny's Mayor's Incline, as well as a curve that allowed trains from Crook direct access to Rowley, was opened for freight on 23 May 1859 and for passenger traffic on 4 July 1859.